mavu072/fervent-one/fervent-api/README.md

 ## Making your first request

-Before you can query the vector database or start talking to the language models.
+Before you can query the vector database or start talking to the models.
 You will need to complete a few more steps.

+- Using the swagger interactive API docs or Postman:
-1. Upload files to vector database.
+    1. Upload files to local storage.
+To get you started, some files have been placed in the [samples](./sample-files/uploads) folder.
-1. Initialize the vector database with the files.
+    2. Initialize the vector database.
+A vector store will be initialized with the files in the local storage.

 Done!
-Now, you can start querying the database and talk to the models.
+Now, you can start querying the database and talking to the models.

 ## Unit testing